 The first Test of the BLACKCAPS’ 2015 series against England was the 100th Test between the two sides and the 400th in BLACKCAPS’ history.

-In 2018, England return to our shores to continue that tradition.
+In 2018, England return to our shores to make more history with the first day/night Test on our soil.
 With that tour on the horizon, and the anniversary of our first contest falling in January, we take a look back at the Test that started it all: New Zealand v England, January 10 1930.

 In 1926 the Imperial Cricket Conference invited delegates from New Zealand, the West Indies and India to join the Conference’s existing nations, England, Australia and South Africa in Test cricket.
 When the decision was made, a New Zealand tour to the United Kingdom had already been arranged for 1927, but it was agreed that this tour would not include any Tests.
 The 1927 tourists “played an enterprising game” which was applauded throughout the UK and led to the decision to include three Test matches in England’s tour to New Zealand in the 1929-30 season.¹